mrocklin/thesis/term.md

 #### `new, op, args, isleaf`

 To be useful in a client codebase we must specify how to interact with client types as terms.
+These can be added after code import time in two ways

+*   Dispatch on global registries
+*   Dynamic manipulation of client classes (monkey patching)

-The functions `new, op, args, and isleaf` query for the methods `_term_new`, `_term_op`, `_term_args`, `_term_isleaf` on their inputs.
-Unfortunately no such standard interface exists for terms within the Python ecosystem and neither these methods nor any other, commonly occurs within existing code.
+The functions `new, op, args, and isleaf` query appropriate global registries and for the methods `_term_new`, `_term_op`, `_term_args`, `_term_isleaf` on their input objects.
+These method names are intended to be monkey-patched onto client classes if they do not yet exist.
+This is done dynamically at runtime.
+This is possible after import time only due to Python's permissive and dynamic object model.
+This practice is dangerous in general if other projects use the same names.

-We use Python's permissive and dynamic object model to attach `_term_xxx` methods onto client classes *after* import time.

 Because most Python objects can be completely defined by their type and attribute dictionary the following methods are usually sufficient for any Python object that doesn't use advanced features.